List of roads in Mississauga: Bristol Road

 Bristol Road begins at the Credit River as a continuation of Main Street in Streetsville and continues east to Kennedy Rd.
 The westernmost section was an historic minor route running east from the former village.
 The rest of the street was built, beginning in the vicinity of Hurontario St. in the late 1980s, and reached its full length by the late 1990s.

 The Collegeway

-The Collegeway begins in the campus grounds of Erindale College (a satellite campus of the University of Toronto), hence its name, and wends its way west through Erin Mills to Laird Road ending just before Highway 403.
+The Collegeway begins on the campus grounds of the University of Toronto Mississauga (formerly known as Erindale College, hence its name) and wends its way west through Erin Mills to Laird Road ending just before Highway 403.
 It runs between Dundas St. and Burnhamthorpe Rd. and intersects with major arterial roads such as Mississauga Rd, Erin Mills Pkwy, and Winston Churchill Blvd.
-The road traverses mainly residential area, but does pass notable non-residential zones like Erindale College, the South Common Centre shopping mall and industrial area west of Ridgeway Drive towards Laird Rd.
+The road traverses mainly residential area, but does pass notable non-residential zones like the University, the South Common Centre shopping mall and industrial area west of Ridgeway Drive towards Laird Rd.

+Duke of York Boulevard

+Duke of York Boulevard is a major north-south street in the Mississauga City Centre, serving as a central drag in the downtown core with more of a pedestrian focus, relative to the more peripheral Confederation and Hurontario.
+Both Square One Mall and the Mississauga City Centre Transit Terminal are situated shortly to the street's east.
+The street was named after disgraced former Prince of the Commonwealth realm Andrew Mountbatten-Windsor in 1989, although in 2025 any official affiliation with him was removed.